Structural BIM Process in Practice

 Overview of way of working

 Over recent years, the Architectural, Engineering and Construction (AEC) industry has made a rapid shift from 2D drawings, first to 3D product modelling and then to Building Information Modelling (BIM).
 This new way of working has the major advantage that BIM allows multi-discipline information to be shared through a visual interface, allowing the project design information to be explored by various design-team members, even if the players do not understand how other designers refine their information.
 For example, in a plant structure, the structural engineer may not appreciate the design refinements for the service designers piping solution, or their valve placing requirements.
 However, by importing the plant design systems, as a reference model, the various schemes can be coordinated, refined and interface comments made.
-No longer is any design team member's scheme an island of interoperability, the drawing coordination process is simplified and checking can be automatically carried out at any point in the design process.This section of the article is only available for our subscribers.
-Please click here to subscribe to a subscription plan to view this part of the article.
+No longer is any design team member's scheme an island of interoperability, the drawing coordination process is simplified and checking can be automatically carried out at any point in the design process.This is a premium article available exclusively for our subscribers.